Preview command

 Launch an already-built extension output for production-like manual testing.

 preview does not compile your project.
-It loads extension files from build output (typically dist/<browser>) and runs the browser launcher flow.
+It loads an existing unpacked extension root and runs the browser launcher flow.

 When to use preview